clean-arch-enablers-project/cae-common-primary-adapters/README.md

 Welcome to the open-source CAE Common Primary Adapters repository!
 This SDK module is designed to provide a collection of commonly used primary adapters — components that trigger the execution of use cases.
 It serves as a convenient starting point for creating these software components, offering seamless integration with other CAE components by default.

 In this repository, each folder corresponds to a specific common primary adapter.
-All of them share the prefix 'cae-cpa,' which stands for 'CAE (Clean Arch Enablers) Common Primary Adapters,' followed by the name of the actual component.
+All of them share the prefix 'cae-cpa', which stands for 'CAE (Clean Arch Enablers) Common Primary Adapters', followed by the name of the actual component.

 <br>